acend/docsy-plus/README.md

 replaceLabContent = "string to replace" // i.e. LOCALHOST
 ```

 ### Setting a value

-Add an individual value for your lab-host using the URL param `h`, as example: [http://localhost:1313/?h=myhost](http://localhost:1313/?h=myhost)
+Set a specific value using the URL param `h`, as example: [http://localhost:1313/?h=myhost](http://localhost:1313/?h=myhost)

-For the following page loads the setting will be persistet using localStorage of your browser.
+For the following page loads the setting will be persisted using localStorage of your browser.

 ### Reset